llsoftsec/llsoftsecbook/book.md

-the program or instruction execution level are often referred to as fault models, where one can say that a specific fault injection behaves as an instruction skip, etc. More details about the concept of fault models can be found in the paper "Fault Attacks on Secure Embedded Software: Threats, Design and Evaluation” (https://arxiv.org/pdf/2003.10513.pdf), where a good illustration of the concept is shown in figure 1 of that paper.
+the program or instruction execution level are often referred to as fault models, where one can say that a specific fault injection behaves as an instruction skip, etc. More details about the concept of fault models can be found in the paper ["Fault Attacks on Secure Embedded Software: Threats, Design and Evaluation”](https://arxiv.org/pdf/2003.10513.pdf), where a good illustration of the concept is shown in figure 1 of that paper.

 ::: TODO